antmicro/sv-bugpoint/README.md

 Each removal attempt is tested with a user-supplied script to check whether it didn't change the property of interest (e.g. hide the bug, or cause a different error message).
 Minimization is performed iteratively until no further changes can be applied.

+`sv-bugpoint` can be used on multi-file input, but works best on single-file output of preprocessor (there is little support in sv-bugpoint for minimizing preprocessor constructs)

 ## Building

 Run: